jhnyfwlr/Gogaku/README.md

       git clone https://github.com/jhnyfwlr/Gogaku.git

-3. Install dependencies in the root directory folder from Terminal:
+2..
+Install dependencies (run this in the root directory):

      pip install -r requirements.txt

-4. Create a '.env' file and save it im the root directory folder.
+3.Create a .env file in the root directory with your OpenAI API key.
+It should look like this:

-5. Create an API key at https://auth.openai.com/log-in and save it in the '.env' file.
+      OPENAI_API_KEY=your_key_here

-6. Run the web application in Terminal:
+4. Run the web application:

      python app.py

-7. Open http://127.0.0.1:5000 on a Browser and enjoy!
+5. Open your browser and go to http://127.0.0.1:5000